 Spellings will be given out on Monday and tested the following Monday.
 We will continue to follow the RWI Get Spelling Programme this year in KS2.
 Ten spellings from the current unit will be given out and tested on a two weekly basis, as appropriate.
 On alternate weeks to this, the children will receive ten spellings from the appropriate National Curriculum statuatory word lists.

 Reading is such a valuable life skill and is also relevant across all subjects within school.
 Regular practise really does make an enormous difference to an individual's reading ability, as does talking about what has been read with someone at home too.
 Please try to ensure your child reads at home for at least 15 minutes each night and gets their home/school diary signed to indicate that this has happened at least three times per week.

-PE will take place on Monday and Thursday during the spring term in Year Five.
-On Monday morning the children will be swimming and on Thursday afternoon they will have indoor PE.
+PE will take place on Tuesday and Thursday during the summer term in Year Five.
 It is expected that your child will have the appropriate PE kit for these sessions available in school.
 The correct PE kit for lessons in school consists of: a white t-shirt, red shorts and plimsolls for indoor sports.
 Trainers are required for outdoor activities.
-As the weather is still cold the children may wear a tracksuit for outdoor sessions.
-For swimming sessions the children will need the appropriate kit consisting of: an all in one bathing suit for girls (no two piece/bikini style) and trunks or tight fitting shorts for boys (no board shorts) and a towel.
 All watches and earrings must be removed before PE lessons begin.

 Thank you in advance for your co-operation in all of these matters.